 Get to Know the Co-Chair: Housing the Bay Committee

-Get to know some of the ULI San Francisco members who work hard behind the scenes to develop ULI SF's events and initiatives.
+Get to know some of the ULI SF members who work hard behind the scenes to develop the events and initiatives we're known for.

 A team of five students from Berkeley High School is runner-up in the third-annual UrbanPlan National Student Competition.
 First place was awarded to students from Iolani High School of Honolulu, Hawaii.

 The students were tasked with redeveloping six blocks in the fictional city of Elmwood.
 The student’s fictional companies must balance historical preservation, dereliction, and competing neighborhood priorities, along with financial constraints to meet the needs of the city.
 The students had all previously completed UrbanPlan during their academic year, so the competition is an opportunity to engage with the program for a second time.
 As a result, the competition includes an addendum to the RFP (Request for Proposal) with a unique new set of parameters.
 This year, the students were tasked to provide a summary of social services or other creative solutions to provide support to those experiencing short-term homelessness and permanent housing solutions for homeless individuals.
 The students provided thoughtful responses to the RFP Addendum and explored how developers and cities can provide more housing for those experiencing homelessness.